Our Unique Curriculum

-In addition to this, all Primary classes enjoy at least one offsite outing each half term and a wide variety of workshops, specialist days and visiting speakers.
+In addition to this, all classes enjoy at least one offsite outing each half term and a wide variety of workshops, specialist days and visiting speakers.

 Although Meadowbrook is not a specialist dyslexia school we pride ourselves on offering highly specialised teaching and excellent support for dyslexic children.
 We believe that this makes us a highly viable alternative to specialist dyslexia schools in Berkshire for many pupils.

 Our child centred approach lends itself naturally to ensuring that children with specific learning difficulties are quickly identified.
 Tailor made provision and highly qualified staff (many of whom hold additional qualifications in teaching dyslexic children) see self-esteem issues addressed as children experience what making progress and achievement can feel like in a supportive and non-judgemental environment.
 These are feelings that many dyslexic children do not experience unless provision is suited to their individual needs.

 Meadowbrook provides specialised dyslexic support both in class and through one-to-one sessions with our SpLD teacher.